-MUAP 1240 FRESHMAN TRUMPET (1-1) CREDIT 2 Prerequisite: A grade of C or higher in MUAP 1239
+MUAP 1240 FRESHMAN TRUMPET (1-1) CREDIT 2

 This is a continuation of MUAP 1239.
 Repertoire that requires more complex technical skills from at least three eras will be studied.
 Students must have at least scales, 2 etudes and 3 pieces prepared for their jury and perform one composition on the departmental recital.
 They must also have started 3 additional pieces.
 1 piece or movement of a composition must be prepared with an accompanist.